Completed in 2010 for House Industries, Mierop Inline is a revival of a photolettering

 The MUMA type family was designed by David Pidgeon as a central element of a his studio's new identity for the Monash University Museum of Art.
 Inspired by the gallery's central corridor and designed within the constraints of the university's brand guidelines, the MUMA type family has the skeleton of Helvetica, the university's corporate typeface.
 My role in the project was to digitise the family, cleaning up curves, extending the character set and creating four weights which can be overlaid to create different effects.
 The level of detail in the typeface -- the tiny rounded stroke terminals and the hairline gaps between strokes -- posed a number of technical challenges and called for an unsually fine drawing grid of 2000 units per em.

 The Tasman family was conceived in 2009 as my final project in the Type and Media masters course at The Royal Academy of Art in The Hague.
-It will be available later in 2018 via the Re-Type foundry.
+It is now available for licensing via the Re-Type foundry.
 Tasman is a sturdy, warm general purpose type family.
 Its characters are unambiguous: strong serifs, punctuation and diacritics, large small caps and hybrid figures, and strong shifts in weight between styles.
 Tasman was first conceived as a typeface for newspapers: the personality is as warm and playful as possible without losing the tone required to deliver all kinds of news.

 Short interview regarding Tasman in Desktop Magazine, June 2011